gitcoinco/grants-stack/packages/contracts/docs/CHAINS.md

 | ProjectRegistry                       | 0x984749e408FF0446d8ADaf20E293F2F299396631 |

-**Sample contracts unique to a round **
+**Sample contracts unique to a round**

-These are contracts that are created/deployed for every round created on fantom testnet
+These are contracts that are created/deployed for every round created on Fantom Testnet

 | Contract                              | Address                                    |
 |---------------------------------------|--------------------------------------------|